schattenklaus/FLIK2020/Day 1 /README.md

 Today, the material will cover the following topics:

-Introduction
+- Introduction
-HPC and GIT
+- HPC and GIT
-Jupyter Notebooks
+- Jupyter Notebooks

-Python Basics
+- Python Basics
-Neural Networks with Keras
+- Neural Networks with Keras
-Keras Basics
+- Keras Basics
-MLP
+- MLP

-We will also discuss important phenomena like Overfitting and how to counteract them.
+- Overfitting and Regularization